xet7/darkesthour/README.md

 Blogpost about this game: https://lunduke.substack.com/p/new-spooky-multi-retro-platform-text

+Game built for:

+- AmigaOS3
+- Apple II
+- C64
+- CBM-II
+- Commodore PET, with 40 columns of text
+- Commodore PET, with 80 columns of text
+- DOS
+- Plus4
+- Win32
+- Win64
+- Linux-x64
+- Linux-arm64, for arm64 servers and RasPi3/RasPi4 arm64 distros like Raspberry Pi OS 64bit and Ubuntu
+- Linux-s390x for IBM Z-Series mainframes, using RedHat or Ubuntu
+- Linux-ppc64el, using Ubuntu

 ## Story

 Halloween is almost here, but something is happening that's much scarier than the annual haunted house at the fire hall.
 There are rumors of a vampire - a real one - attacking people at night.
 Of course most people think it's just silly; who wouldn't?
 But people are going missing, and others swear they've seen it.
 It's up to you to track down this vampire, stop it if possible.
 The question is, will you even survive the night?